 From the very start of this amazing tour, we were hanging on his every word, not to mention his coattails.

 His stories of ghosts such as the lady in black standing in the window of what is now a restaurant beckoning for people to come and join her, a failing businessman who hanged himself after his cotton supply burnt to the ground and a whistling doctor who walks the cobbled streets of Charleston had us all intrigued and if I’m telling the truth – slightly terrified!

-This isn’t just a ghost tour, this is also an entertaining history tour.
-We learned a great deal about this fascinating city and the people that lived here while at the same time receiving a private performance by an incredibly talented storyteller.
+This isn’t just a haunted ghost tour, this is also an entertaining history tour.
+We learned a great deal about this fascinating city and the people that lived here.

 Charleston at night is an eerie place, to say the least.
 Try and go in the winter when the tiny paned windows are lit by flickering holiday candles and you will swear you can see shadows lurking around every street corner.
 We loved it!